EmanWiens/hackmaster/ReadMe.txt

-HackMaster
+Hack_Master ReadMe

-Branches to look for: Iteration 2
+Branches to look for: Iteration-3
-HackMaster is a turn based 2-player card game in which you play cards which expend resources.
+Hack_Master is a turn based 2-player card game in which you play cards which expend resources.
 In return the cards can be used for either upgrading, defending, or attacking.
 The cards cost resources, and resources are incremented by resource rate each time it's the players turn (every second time).

-Major packages:
+Major packages

 The main code of the project is currently split between five packages: Application, Business, Objects, Persistence, and Presentation.
 These packages are in the directory hackmaster/app/src/main/java/hackmaster.

-The application package cointains the files:
+The application package contains the files:
+•AppController.java - It is used to instantiates the application database.
 •DBController.java - Manages the name and path of the database.
-Gets called to start the initial database.
 •Services.java - Starts and stops the database and controls which database is connected.